 Get rid of it.
 Sure, it sounds commonplace to you and your colleagues, but if it's something your customers aren’t familiar with, you’d want to avoid it.
 If they’ve reached out to you for support, they already have one issue that they’re trying to deal with.
 You don’t want to make them spend more energy trying to figure out what you’re trying to tell them.

 Speak to them in terms that they’d understand.
-Don’t overcomplicate things.
+Don’t overcomplicate things, that’d make for really poor customer service.
 You’d want to try explaining things to them in layman's terms as far as possible.

 Don’t make processes too rigid.
 If your employees have to get clearance for every little thing, you’re losing time...and customers.